John Jairo Arias Tascón: Death

 Arias died on 13 June 1990, when the Colombian police raided his apartment in the neighborhood El Poblado in Medellín.
 He tried to escape through a window, but fell onto the ground, injuring his ankle, head and right arm.
 After standing up and trying to walk to his car, he encountered the police, making him retreat into his apartment building, where he engaged in a shooting with police officers and was eventually killed.
 He was 29 years old at the time of his death.
 After his death, the Medellín Cartel started to fall apart.
 In retaliation, Escobar ordered his men to drive a car-bomb into the police station of El Poblado, causing severe damage.
-His body was buried in cemetery in Medellín.
+His body was buried in a cemetery in Medellín.

 Media

 In 2012, Caracol Televisión premiered the series Pablo Escobar, The Drug Lord, inspired by the life of the cartel chief.
-In it, the character of John Jairo Arias was portrayed as the character Jeison (Jason) Taborda using the alias "El Chili".
+In it, the character of John Jairo Arias was portrayed as the character John Mario Ortiz using the alias "El Chili".

-In 2013, RCN Televisión premiered the series Tres Caínes (produced by RTI Producciones), where is mentioned under the alias "Pepino".
+In 2013, RCN Televisión premiered the series Tres Caínes (produced by RTI Producciones), where is mentioned under the alias "Pepino", also mentioned with this nickname in TV Series En la boca del lobo (produced by Teleset for RCN Televisión).

 In 2016, Netflix series Narcos used Pinina as the inspiration for Pablo Escobar's sicario lieutenant Poison in the award-winning series.
 The character was played by well known Mexican actor Jorge A. Jimenez.

 In the series Bloque de búsqueda, produced by Teleset for Sony Pictures Television, broadcast in 2016 and inspired by the police force that disbanded the Medellín Cartel, his character was performed by the actor Sebastián Boscán, under the alias "Pinocho".